 Cerebrospinal fluid helps to cushion the brain against sudden jarring and minor injury and also to remove waste products from the brain.
-The cerebrospinal fluid enters the brain along the outside of blood vessels and flows over the surface of the brain between the meninges.
+The cerebrospinal fluid is contained in a network of cavities in the brain called ventricles.
+The cerebrospinal fluid is formed by specialized cells that line the ventricles, and it enters the brain along the outside of blood vessels and flows over the surface of the brain between the meninges.
 The fluid is taken up by support cells (glial cells) and distributed throughout the brain, filling internal spaces within the brain (the four cerebral ventricles).
 Eventually, the fluid leaves the brain to enter the body's blood vessels.
 As the cerebrospinal fluid flows through the brain, it removes discarded proteins and other waste products from the brain tissue.
 This removal process occurs mainly when people are sleeping, which highlights the importance of sleep.

 The brain and its meninges are contained in a tough, bony protective structure, the skull.
-The spinal cord connects to the brain at the base of the brain stem.
+The spinal cord Spinal Cord The spinal cord is a long, fragile tubelike structure that begins at the end of the brain stem and continues down almost to the bottom of the spine.
+The spinal cord consists of bundles of nerve... read more connects to the brain at the base of the brain stem.